PS2ClassicsVault/ps2classicsvault.github.io/README.md

 ## Under The Following Terms: ##

-* Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
-You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+* Source Code Redistribution — You may not copy the source code, create links to the code & download/copy images within the code to redistribute the material in any medium or format.

 * NonCommercial — You may not use the material for commercial purposes.